codepath/android_guides/Drawables.md

 </shape>
 ```

-and then applied to a TextView:
+and then applied to a TextView using the `background` property:

 ```xml
 <TextView